Accommodation with a difference.

 So forget the hiking backpacks, compass and snow shoes and instead bring your camper trailer for some comfy camping at the highest spot outside the Australian Alps!

 Set amongst subalpine woodland, Polblue is a spacious campground centred around a grassy picnic area, and set away from the main road so it’s perfect for camping with children.
-The campground has sites suitable for caravans & camper trailers and offers easy access to some of the best attractions in Barrington Tops National Park, including the easy Polblue Swamp walking track.
+The campground has sites suitable for caravans & camper trailers and offers easy access to some of the best attractions in the parklands of Barrington Tops, including the easy Polblue Swamp walking track.

 Polblue is also the perfect location to see snow, with regular flurries occurring in the winter months.
 A solid dump in the 2018 left 10cm of snow at the campground!

 At 1500m above sea level the camp is often cold throughout the year so be sure to bring warm, weather proof clothes.